Eczbek/xieite/docs/math/BigInteger/1/logarithm.md

 &nbsp;

 ## Description
-Calculates the logarithm of a `xieite::math::BigInteger` to a base.
+Computes the logarithm of a `xieite::math::BigInteger` to a base.

 &nbsp;